-Questionnaire concerning perceptions about Coronavirus: The questionnaire was developed for the current research study.
-Initially, the questionnaire was validated by five experts,an Infectious Disease Physician, a Ministry of Health epidemiology nurse , an epidemiology nurse employed at a medical center, a senior manager and a social worker.
-The tool included 11 items, such as “the Coronavirus is a dangerous virus that can spread from person to person”; “Coronavirus is highly contagious requiring stringent isolation measures to prevent continuous infection”; “The healthcare system is working properly to prevent the outbreak of Coronavirus in Israel”.
-Subjects were asked to rate their agreement on a Likert-like scale ranging from 0 (strongly disagree) to 3 (strongly agree).
+Perceptions about coronavirus.
+The questionnaire was developed for the current research study and was validated by five experts: an infectious disease physician, a Ministry of Health epidemiology nurse , an epidemiology nurse employed at a medical center, a senior manager of a medical center, and a social worker.
+The measure included 11 items, such as: “The coronavirus is a dangerous virus that can spread from person to person”; “Coronavirus is highly contagious requiring stringent isolation measures to prevent continuous infection”; “The healthcare system is working properly to prevent the outbreak of coronavirus in Israel”.
+Subjects were asked to rate their agreement on a Likert-type scale ranging from 0 (strongly disagree) to 3 (strongly agree).
 The Cronbach’s alpha of the questionnaire was 0.61.
-Principal factor analysis was subsequently performed, which demonstrated three factors that explained 49% of the variance.
-The Cronbach’s alpha of the factors; Perceptions and COVID-19 (α=0.59), isolation and COVID-19 (α=0.60) and Ministry of Health’s Functioning During the COVID-19 (α=0.70) .
-Table 1 below represents incorporation of all the variables regarding each of the factors.
+Principal factor analysis was subsequently performed, which demonstrated three factors which explained 49% of the variance: (1) perceptions and COVID-19 (α=0.59), (2) isolation and COVID-19 (α=0.60), and (3) Ministry of Health’s functioning during the COVID-19 pandemic (α=0.70) .
+Table 1 represents incorporation of all the variables regarding each of the factors.

-The Hospital Anxiety and Depression Scale) HADS(: developed by Zigmond & Shait (1983), contains 7 items for self-report of anxiety, based on a 4-level Likert-like response scale ranging from 0 to 3.
-The score is calculated as a sum of all questionnaire details and the range of scores from 0 to 21, a high score indicating high anxiety.
-Cronbach’s alpha in this study was 0.85.
+The Hospital Anxiety and Depression Scale) HADS(.
+The measure was developed by Zigmond and Shait (1983) and contained 7 self-report items assessing anxiety levels, based on a 4-point Likert-type response scale ranging from 0 to 3.
+The score was calculated as a sum of the scores on all items, and ranges from 0 to 21.
+Higher scores indicated higher levels of anxiety.
+Cronbach’s alpha for this measure was 0.85.

-Findings

-Descriptive Statistics
+Results

-Table 2 shows that most of the participants were young Jewish women up to the age of 32, married, with no pre-existing conditions.
-Among healthcare workers, most of the participants worked as nurses and the vast majority worked in clinical positions.
+Table 2 shows that most of the participants were Jewish women between 18-32 years old, who were married and had no pre-existing conditions.
+Among the healthcare workers, most of the participants worked as nurses and the vast majority worked in clinical positions.

-Health workers reported higher anxiety levels than the general population and their satisfaction with the health system’s actions was lower (Table 3).
-Since anxiety levels among health workers was higher than the general population, we examined what factors predict healthcare worker anxiety, first using t tests and then linear regressions were performed in stages.
-Table 3 describes the results of the t-tests for independent samples examining differences between healthcare workers and the general population on anxiety levels and the components of the Corona virus questionnaire.

-Non-Jewish, participants holding clinical positions, who work full-time, below the age 32, live alone and were not in isolation, reported higher levels of anxiety (Table 4).
+Healthcare workers reported higher anxiety levels than the general population and their satisfaction with the healthcare system’s actions was lower (Table 3).
+Since anxiety levels among healthcare workers were higher than the general population, we examined factors that predicted healthcare worker anxiety.
+We first ran t-tests and then performed hierarchical linear regressions.
+Table 3 includes the results of the t-test for independent samples analyses which examined the differences between healthcare workers and the general population on anxiety levels and the three components of the coronavirus questionnaire.
+We found that non-Jewish participants, those who hold clinical positions, those who work full-time, those below the age 32, those who live alone and those who were not in isolation, reported higher levels of anxiety than their counterparts (Table 4).

-A linear-regression analysis was then performed, where the first step included socio-demographic variables found to significantly correlate (gender, nominal age, Ethnicity, clinical position and employment) with anxiety Table 5 below presents the results of the regression analysis.
+A hierarchical linear regression analysis was then performed, in which the first step included socio-demographic variables that were found to significantly correlate with anxiety (gender, age, ethnicity, clinical position and employment).
+Table 5 presents the results of the regression analysis.
 The same regression analysis was performed on the study’s general population participants just report final step.

 Discussion